Tyson Fury: Fury vs. Klitschko

-In July 2015, it was confirmed that Fury would fight Wladimir Klitschko in a world heavyweight title showdown, for the WBA (Super), IBF, WBO, IBO, Lineal and The Ring heavyweight titles.
+In July 2015, it was confirmed that Fury would fight Wladimir Klitschko in a world heavyweight title showdown, for the WBA (Super), IBF, WBO, IBO, and The Ring heavyweight titles.
 Initially scheduled for 24 October 2015, the fight was postponed to 28 November 2015 after Klitschko sustained a calf injury.
 For this match, Fury trained with the highest ranked heavyweight kickboxers in GLORY, Rico Verhoeven and Benjamin Adegbuyi.

 The fight took place at Esprit Arena in Düsseldorf, Germany.
 On fight night, there was controversy with the gloves, then a complaint about the ring canvas.
 Klitschko reportedly had his hands wrapped without the presence of a Fury representative, so had to do them again.
 Fury won after 12 rounds by a unanimous decision.
 The judges scored the fight 115–112, 115–112, and 116–111.
 Klitschko and Fury showed little offence during the 12 rounds, but Fury was more active and did enough each round to take the decision.
 Klitschko landed 52 of 231 punches thrown (23%) and Fury landed 86 of 371 thrown (23%).

 In the post-fight interview, an emotional Fury said, "This is a dream come true.
 We worked so hard for this.
 I've done it.
 It's hard to come to foreign countries and get decisions.
 It just means so much to me to come here and get the decision."
 He then took the microphone and thanked Klitschko, "I'd like to say to Wladimir, you're a great champion.
 And thanks very much for having me.
 It was all fun and games during the buildup."
 Klitschko failed to throw his well-known right hand, mostly due to Fury's constant movement and mocking.
 He said, "Tyson was the faster and better man tonight.
 I felt quite comfortable in the first six rounds, but I was astonished that Tyson was so fast in the second half as well.
 I couldn't throw my right hand because the advantage was the longer distance he had."
 Klitschko had a rematch clause in place.

 On 8 December 2015, the IBF stripped Fury of its title, as the contract for the fight against Klitschko included a rematch clause, precluding Fury from facing the IBF's mandatory challenger Vyacheslav Glazkov.
 Fury had held the IBF belt for only 10 days.